kompiuter/bing-wallpaper/README.md

 It will automatically add a key to the registry to execute on startup, so that you don't have to run it after each reboot.

-Info messages or errors are logged to `log.txt`, found in the executable's directory.
+Messages and/or errors are written to `log.txt`, found in the executable's directory.

 # This was awesome, but I feel like setting my own backgrounds!
 How do I remove it?